nightmare224/anime-reminder/README.md

 #### Kubernetes Dashboard

 The helm chart of Kubernetes Dashboard is from [here](https://artifacthub.io/packages/helm/k8s-dashboard/kubernetes-dashboard).

+If you would like to visit the Kubernetes Dashboard, access https://sc23.group40-monitor.io.

 There are two service account for Kuberenets Dashboard, which is **app-developer** and **infra-developer**.
 The app-developer can only access the **anime-reminder namespace**.
 The infra-developer can access **all namespaces**.